azure-ad-b2c/unit-tests/technical-profiles/self-asserted/readme.md

 For a sign-in page (type of [unifiedssd and unifiedssd content definitions](https://docs.microsoft.com/azure/active-directory-b2c/contentdefinitions#datauri)), the [setting.showSignupLink](https://docs.microsoft.com/azure/active-directory-b2c/self-asserted-technical-profile#metadata) metadata controls whether the sign-up link is rendered on the unified sign-up or sign-in page.

-To test the user experience, select one of the options (Default, True, or False), then select continue.
-In the next page, if you selected *False*, the sign-up link won't be rendered.
+To test the user experience, select one of the options (True, or False), then select continue.
+In the next page, if you selected *False*, the sign-up link won't appear on the screen.

 The unit test defines the following components: